 Applicant Eligibility Criteria

-- Applicants must attend a school in the United States of America during the duration of the award.
+- Applicants must attend a school in the United States of America or EU (and UK) during the duration of the award.

 - Recipients must remain enrolled as full-time students for the duration of the award.
 If this status is not maintained, the remainder of the award will be forfeited

-- Recipients must attend the academic year kickoff week each fall at Bloomberg’s main office in New York.
+- Recipients must attend the academic year kickoff week each fall at Bloomberg Headquarters in New York.
 Bloomberg will bear all expenses for this week.

-- Recipients must complete a 12-week summer internship in New York, and be eligible to work in this capacity.
+- Recipients must complete a 12-week summer internship in New York or London, and be eligible to work in this capacity.
 This is a research internship and the application process will be research-focused.

 Applications to the Bloomberg Data Science Ph.D.
 Fellowship will consist of the following documents: